harness/ff-java-server-sdk/README.md

 `CfClient` is a base class that provides all features of SDK.

+We can instantiate by calling the `getInstance(...)` method or by using public constructors (making multiple instances).

 ```
 /**
  * Put the API Key here from your environment